-Induction Weekend 2020 at the Baseball Hall of Fame will be held July 24-27 in Cooperstown, with the Induction Ceremony scheduled for 1:30 p.m.
-ET on Sunday, July 26 on the grounds of the Clark Sports Center...The Class of 2020 will feature former Major League Baseball Players Association Executive Director Marvin Miller and eight-time All-Star Ted Simmons along with any candidates who are elected by the Baseball Writers' Association of America...2020 Ford C. Frick Award winner Ken Harrelson and 2020 J.G.
-Taylor Spink Award winner Nick Cafardo will be honored during Induction Weekend at the Awards Presentation on Saturday, July 25 in Cooperstown.
+With the election of Derek Jeter and Larry Walker by the Baseball Writers' Association of America, the Class of 2020 is now set at the Baseball Hall of Fame...The two BBWAA electees will be inducted into the Baseball Hall of Fame at 1:30 p.m.
+ET on Sunday, July 26 on the grounds of the Clark Sports Center in Cooperstown along with Modern Baseball Era electees Marvin Miller and Ted Simmons, who were elected in December...2020 Ford C. Frick Award winner Ken Harrelson and 2020 Spink Award winner Nick Cafardo will be honored during Induction Weekend at the Awards Presentation on Saturday, July 25 in Cooperstown.